 The standard dose for psoriatic arthritis is either 5 mg twice a day, or the 11 mg extended release (XR) formula once per day.
 While Xeljanz plus a non-biologic DMARD can begin to deliver improvement for some psoriatic arthritis patients after just a couple of weeks, in other cases it could take 3-6 months.

 Compared to other non-biologics, the effectiveness of the two Xeljanz formulations is good.
 But biologics can deliver superior effectiveness in both psoriatic arthritis and psoriasis.
-So it appears the market for Xeljanz must be those who do not want to take biologics, or those who have tried and not done well on biologics.
+So it appears the market for Xeljanz is those who do not want to take biologics, or those who have tried and not done well on biologics.

 Xeljanz also may cause serious side effects, including serious infections (some have been fatal), a higher risk of lymphoma and skin cancer, stomach issues (particularly if taken with methotrexate), and activation of Hepatitis B or C (for those carrying those viruses).
 Diarrhea and high blood pressure can also be issues, and investigations are examining if those with heart disease risk factors might be at increased risk of blood clots.